 #12 Learn How to Cook Yummy Healthy Recipes

 When you work full-time, it’s hard to make a healthy home-cooked meal every day.
 In retirement, you don’t have to sacrifice your health and nutrition anymore.

-But if you find some yummy (and healthy) recipes, stock up on groceries and meal prep ahead of time, you won’t be battling weight gain or feeling sluggish anymore.
+Nutritional needs change as you age and it may seem like the list of foods to avoid is only growing.
+But if you find some yummy (and healthy) recipes, stock up on groceries, and meal prep ahead of time, you’ll be following all the nutrition guidelines and won’t be battling weight gain or feeling sluggish anymore.

 #13 Try a Game of Pickleball

 Don’t worry; no pickles are required to play.
 The inventor of pickleball named the sport after his dog (as you might have guessed, Pickles) since he used to run away with the ball.